ethstakersclub/ethstakersclub/README.md

 ### No Vendor Lock-in
 By avoiding proprietary solutions, users are not locked into any specific vendor or service provider.
 They have the freedom to deploy and manage the explorer according to their own preferences.

+### No Tracking Tools
+Ethstakers.club does not employ any third-party tracking tools such as Google Analytics.

+### Aggregated Statistics
+Gain a comprehensive overview of all your blocks, synch committee commitments, and access information regarding block proposals.

 ### Cost-Effective Solution
 By leveraging freely available software like PostgreSQL, we eliminate the need for expensive proprietary solutions, making the explorer accessible to a wider range of users.
 The current deployment only costs ~89€ per month (51€ for beacon and execution client, 38€ for the actual explorer)